 Common symptoms associated with Dent disease include elevated levels of proteins and calcium in the urine (proteinuria and hypercalciuria).
 The type of proteinuria seen in Dent disease is known as low-molecular-weight proteinuria, which is a characteristic finding of the disorder and not always detected in routine medical testing.
 Hypercalciuria and low molecular weight proteinuria may be the only symptoms that develop in some people.

 Affected individuals may also develop calcium deposits or calcifications in the kidney tissue (nephrocalcinosis) and/or experience recurrent episodes of kidney stone formation.
 Kidney stones can cause various symptoms including blood in the urine (hematuria), painful urination (dysuria), the urge to urinate often, abdominal pain (renal colic), blockage of the urinary tract, and repeated urinary tract infections.
 Eventually, the disorder can progress to cause chronic kidney disease with a progressive decline in kidney function.
-Symptoms associated with advanced chronic kidney disease include loss of appetite, unintended weight loss, fatigue, and anemia.
-In some cases, usually between the ages of 30-50, affected individuals can develop end-stage renal failure and require dialysis or kidney transplantation.
+Symptoms associated with very advanced chronic kidney disease include loss of appetite, unintended weight loss, fatigue, and anemia.
+In some cases, sometimes as early as 30-50 years old, affected individuals can develop kidney failure and require dialysis or kidney transplantation.

 Some individuals with Dent disease may also develop bone disease such as softening of the bones (osteomalacia) and hypophosphatemic rickets, a condition caused by impaired transport of phosphate and altered vitamin D metabolism in the kidneys.
-In children, rickets is characterized by bowing deformity of the legs, as well as, growth plate abnormalities and progressive softening of the bones as occurs in osteomalacia.
-In adults, the growth plate is not present so that osteomalacia is the evident bone problem.
+In children, rickets is characterized by bowing deformity of the legs, as well as, growth plate abnormalities and progressive softening of the bones (called osteomalacia). .
 In children, growth rates may be slower than normal, frequently resulting in mild short stature.
 Children may also experience bone pain and difficulty walking.
-Because of bone abnormalities, affected individuals may have an increased risk of fractures.
+Because of bone abnormalities, both children and adults may have an increased risk of fractures.

 Some individuals with Dent disease have developed vitamin A deficiency, which can lead to impaired night vision and dry eyes (xerophthalmia).
 This can be corrected by vitamin A supplementation.